Treasures of Indochina - 15 days

 Today take a boat ride upstream on the Mekong River to Pak Ou Caves, crammed with thousands of gold lacquered statues of the Buddha in various postures and sizes.
 En-route stop off at the village of Ban Xanghai, renowned for producing local rice wine.

 On return stop at the weaving village of Ban Xieng Khong then cross the river to visit Ban Xiengmen, walk to see the royal temple at Wat Loungkhoun, which once belonged to the royal family and then visit the nearby Sackarine Caves.
-Time permitting, we continue further downstream to visit Ban Chan, the pottery village and amaze the sun down as cruising back to town .
+Time permitting, we continue further downstream to visit Ban Chan, the pottery village and amaze the sun down as cruising back to town.
+This evening is at your leisure, why not opt to see a Ramayana dance show, one of the best traditional dances in Laos.

 Overnight: Luang Prabang | Breakfast, Lunch

 After breakfast transfer to the airport for the short flight to Siem Reap.
 After being met on arrival you will be transferred to your hotel for check-in.
-In the afternoon, enter the South Gate of Angkor Thom Temple to be met by the marvellous wonders of the eerie Bayon, Phimean Akas, the terrace of Elephants and the terrace of the Leper King.
-Enjoy the sunset view over Phnom Bakheng.
+This afternoon, we enter the South Gate of Angkor Thom Temple to be met by the marvellous wonders of the eerie Bayon, Phimean Akas, the terrace of Elephants and the terrace of the Leper King.

 Overnight: Siem Reap | Breakfast

-In the morning visit famous Angkor Wat, built by King Suryavarman II in the early 12th century.
-The largest and best preserved of the Angkor temples, it is also the most well known world wide and a source of pride for the Khmer people, Angkor Wat has appeared on the Cambodian flag for almost 150 years.
+This morning we visit famous Angkor Wat, built by King Suryavarman II in the early 12th century.
+The largest and best preserved of the Angkor temples, it is also the most well-known worldwide and a source of pride for the Khmer people, Angkor Wat has appeared on the Cambodian flag for almost 150 years.

 Overnight: Siem Reap | Breakfast